 - 6-1.A.
 Equipment, Assemblies and Components - 1.
-Complete rocket systems (including ballistic missile systems, space launch vehicles, and sounding rockets) capable of delivering at least a 500 kg "payload" to a "range" of at least 300 km.

-- 2. Complete unmanned aerial vehicle systems (including cruise missile systems, target drones and reconnaissance drones) capable of delivering at least a 500 kg "payload" to a "range" of at least 300 km. - 6-1.B.
+Complete rocket systems (including ballistic missiles, space launch vehicles, and sounding rockets) capable of delivering at least a 500 kg "payload" to a "range" of at least 300 km. - 2.
+Complete unmanned aerial vehicle systems (including cruise missiles, target drones and reconnaissance drones) capable of delivering at least a 500 kg "payload" to a "range" of at least 300 km. - 6-1.B.
 Test and Production Equipment - 1.
 "Production facilities" specially designed for the systems specified in 6-1.A. - 6-1.C.
 Materials

 - 6-1.D.
 Software - 1.
 "Software" specially designed or modified for the "use" of "production facilities" specified in 6-1.B. - 2.
-"Software" which coordinates the function of more than one subsystem, specially designed or modified for "use" in systems specified in 6-1.A. - 6-1.E.
-Technology - 1.
-"Technology", in accordance with the General Technology Note, for the "development", "production" or "use" of equipment or "software" specified in 6-1.A., 6-1.B., or 6-1.D.
+"Software" specially designed or modified to coordinate the function of more than one subsystem in systems specified in 6-1.A.

+For a manned aircraft converted to operate as an unmanned aerial vehicle specified in 6-1.A.2., Item 6-1.D.2. includes "software", as follows: